Vegan Yumminess

 • 2 cups unbleached all purpose flour

-• 2oz vegan margarine (I use Earth Balance, melted and divided)
+• 2 oz vegan margarine (melted and divided)

 • pretzel salt or course sea salt